upc-ghs/modpath-rw/README.md

 ## Parallel output for timeseries
 Three different output protocols for timeseries running in parallel have been implemented.
 The protocol can be selected via the command line argument ``-tsoutput``:

-- ``-tsoutput 1``: is the default format, output is performed in a single output unit with OpenMP thread exclusive clause (critical)
+- ``-tsoutput 1``: is the default format, output is performed into a single output unit with OpenMP thread exclusive clause (critical).
+Only difference versus a serial run is that the output file contains non-sorted particle indexes.
-- ``-tsoutput 2``: timeseries records are written into thread specific binary units and then consolidated in a single file after each timeseries output time.
+- ``-tsoutput 2``: timeseries records are written into thread specific binary units and then consolidated into a single file after each timeseries output time.
+Timeseries file generated with this format does not contains a file header.
 - ``-tsoutput 3``: timeseries records are written into thread specific output units.
+Timeseries file header is only written to output unit related to the first thread ``1_example.timeseries``.
+Initial particle positions are also written to the file of the first thread.

 ## Resources